News

 ——————

-New work from LSP investigators Patrick Bhola and Anthony Letai makes it possible to identify which cancer cells are primed for cell death via apoptosis.
+New research in Science Advances from LSP investigators Patrick Bhola and Anthony Letai makes it possible to identify which cancer cells are primed for cell death via apoptosis.
 This work could enable future studies to investigate whether targeting poorly primed cancer cells could improve response to therapeutics.

 READ PRESS RELEASE